-- Test temperature in the seed store (where seed is stored) (q70) - Are seed stored in a dedicated area, away from other merchandize? (q69) - Are there any noticeable pests (insects, rats)? (q71) - Is the roof leak proof? (q72) - Is the roof insulated to keep heat out? (q73) - Are the walls insulated to keep the heat out? (q74) - Is the area ventilated (q75) - Are the walls plastered? (q76) - Material of floor in areas where seed is stored? (q77)

-- Lighting conditions? (direct sunlight, ambient lighting conditions, dark (including in a box)) (q78) - On what surface are seed stored? (mud floor, concrete floor, cardboard, wood, on shelves, other) (q79) - Do you see maize seed that is stored in open bags? (q80) - Do you see any official certificates displayed (eg that the shop was inspected, that the owner attended trainings or that the business is registered with some association) (q81) - On a scale of 1 to 5, rate this shop in terms of cleanness and professionality 1 poor 5 excellent (q82)
+- Temperature (q70) - Is seed stored in a dedicated area, away from other merchandize? (q69) - Are there any noticeable pests (insects, rats)? (q71) - Is the roof leak proof? (q72) - Is the roof insulated to keep heat out? (q73) - Are the walls insulated to keep heat out? (q74) - Is the area ventilated? (q75) - Are the walls plastered? (q76) - Material of floor (q77) - Lighting conditions (q78) - On what surface is seed stored? (q79) - Do you see maize seed that is stored in open bags? (q80) - Do you see any official certificates displayed (eg. that the shop was inspected, that the owner attended trainings or that the business is registered with some association) (q81) - On a scale of 1 to 5, rate this shop in terms of cleanness and professionalism (q82)

 The interventions may also lead input dealers to voluntarily expose themselves to increased scrutiny to signal to farmers that they deliver quality products.
-We thus also ask about membership of business associations
+We thus also ask about membership of business associations:

-- Is this business registered as a seed dealer with UNADA (Uganda National Agro-input Dealers Association? (q114) - Does this business have a trading license issued by local government? (q115) - Is this business a member of any other professional association? (q116) - How often were you inspected by DAO/MAAIF last year (indicate 0 if no inspection happened). (q117) - Have you ever received a warning as a result of inspection if something was not up to standard? (q118) - Has some of your produce ever been confiscated after inspection? (q119) - Has this business ever been closed down due to quality issues after inspection? (q120) - Do you have equipment to monitor moisture in the seed? (q121) - Do you monitor temperature in your seed store? (q122)
+- Is this business registered as a seed dealer with UNADA (Uganda National Agro-input Dealers Association)? (q114) - Does this business have a trading license issued by local government? (q115) - Is this business a member of any other professional association? (q116) - How often were you inspected by DAO/MAAIF last year (q117) - Have you ever received a warning as a result of inspection if something was not up to standard? (q118) - Has some of your produce ever been confiscated after inspection? (q119) - Has this business ever been closed down due to quality issues after inspection? (q120) - Do you have equipment to monitor moisture in the seed? (q121) - Do you monitor temperature in your seed store? (q122)

-Additional outcomes we will look a range of outcomes related to services offered by the dealer/the effort of the dealer:
+We will look a range of outcomes related to services offered by the dealer/the effort of the dealer:

-- What do you do with seed that have exceeded shelf live (expired)? (q83) - What is the most important determinant in deciding which seed to buy and how much? (q84) - When farmers buy seed, do you explain how the seed should be used (seed spacing, seed rate, complementary inputs) Q85 - When farmers buy seed, do you usually recommend complementary inputs (fertilizer, chemical,...) (q86) - Do you offer extension/training to your clients on how to use improved seed varieties? (q87) - Did you offer discounts to clients that buy large quantities of maize seed during the second season of 2020? (q88) - What is that smallest package of improved seed (OPV/hybird) that you stocked during this season (without repackaging) (q89) - Do you repackage seed yourself when clients wanted smaller packages than what the seed comes in? (q90) - Do you charge more per kg if customers only want to buy 1 kg? (q91) - When repackaging seed, do you keep track of expiry date (eg include it in the bag/write it on the bag) (q92) - Do you provide seed on credit (pay after harvest)? (q93) - Give an estimate of how many people you gave credit since last season? (q94) - How many of these were women? (q95). - Since last season, did you receive any complaint from a customer that seed you sold was not good?
-What did you do? (q96 and q96b) - What payment modalities do you accept? (q97)

-• Do you deliver seeds to the premises of farmers? (q98)
+- What do you do with seed that has exceeded shelf live (expired)? (q83) - What is the most important determinant in deciding which seed to buy and how much? (q84) - When farmers buy seed, do you explain how the seed should be used? (q85) - When farmers buy seed, do you usually recommend complementary inputs? (q86) - Do you offer extension/training to your clients on how to use improved seed varieties? (q87) - Did you offer discounts to clients that buy large quantities of maize seed during the second season of 2020? (q88)

+- What is that smallest package of improved seed that you stocked during this season (without repackaging)? (q89) - Do you repackage seed yourself when clients want smaller packages than what the seed comes in? (q90) - Do you charge more per kg if customers only want to buy 1 kg? (q91) - When repackaging seed, do you keep track of expiry date (eg. include it in the bag/write it on the bag)? (q92) - Do you provide seed on credit (pay after harvest)? (q93) - Give an estimate of how many people you gave credit since last season. (q94) - How many of these were women? (q95). - Since last season, did you receive any complaint from a customer that seed you sold was not good?
+What did you do? (q96, q96b) - What payment modalities do you accept? (q97) - Do you deliver seeds to the premises of farmers? (q98)